Sony A1E OLED 4K HDR Ultra HD TV Review

 Sony entered the OLED TV market this year with its excellent performing OLED Bravia A1E series.
 Sony now joins LG as the second major manufacturer that provides OLED TVs here in the US.
 The AE1 series is also available in 55” and 77” screen sizes.

 The design of the A1E is not your conventional pedestal or feet design attached to a flat panel screen.
 Instead, Sony has chosen a two-piece “easel” type design – the main or front piece consists of the TV screen, while the back portion or “kickstand” serves as the support piece that holds the panel upright.
 When sitting on a flat surface, the screen leans back slightly; this, however, didn’t bother me or detract from the TV viewing experience.

 The support panel (kickstand) contains the TV’s electronic circuitry and connection ports.
 The kickstand also contains a small subwoofer to enhance bass output.

-The display panel of the A1E is stylishly sleek with very thin boarders and an ultra thin panel depth.
+The display panel of the A1E is stylishly sleek with very thin borders and an ultra-thin panel depth.
 However, when you add in the kickstand, this brings its depth to approximately 3-1/2” in its retracted position for wall mounting.

 The A1E’s OLED illuminated screen contains a glossy finish which helps reduce ambient light reflections.